-A further important step on this issue was taken are wards.
+A further important step on this issue was taken afterwards.
 The government and the Ministry of Industry regimented in 1964 and 1965 that commercial electric infrastructure cannot affect geoelectric and geomagnetic field observations by national institutions such as KMO, Geographycal Survey Institute, the Marine Guard, and The National Astronomical Observatory.
 These unique laws are one of reasons why the geoelectric and geomagnetic observations at Kakioka survive for more than 100 years nearby Tokyo which has been a mega city in the world.
-However, the protection of KMO keep causing a strain between KMO and locals, because it is said that it has discouraged more frequent railway services to Tokyo in the alternative current section of Joban line resulting ware veintly of Kakioka around Kakioka
+However, the protection of KMO keep causing a strain between KMO and locals, because it is said that it has discouraged more frequent railway services to Tokyo in the alternative current section of Joban line resulting the vicinity of Kakioka remained rural.